After the co-creation process of the Transition Pathway, we now work on co-implementation.

 In February 2022, the European Commission launched a call for commitments after publishing the Transition Pathway for tourism.
 We invited tourism stakeholders to share their concrete actions and targets contributing to the green and digital transition and increasing the tourism ecosystem's resilience.
 In particular, those in line with measures recognised by the transition pathway co-creation process.
 These pledges help shape how we implement the transition pathway through collaboration in the Together for EU Tourism community.

-We have already received the first commitments and pledges, showing good leadership and examples for others to follow.
+We have already received the first, second and third batch of commitments and pledges, showing good leadership and examples for others to follow.

-A summary report on the first batch of published commitments highlights interesting messages and great examples on concrete actions to support the transition of EU tourism.
+A summary report on the first batch of published commitments andand a a summary summary on the second batch and the third batch of published commitments highlight interesting messages and great examples on concrete actions to support the transition of EU tourism.
 We invite you to have a look at this summary to explore the published pledges and join the Together for EU Tourism community.

 The call for commitments will be open as long as we implement the Transition Pathway and we invite tourism stakeholders to express their pledges and commitments via the online commitments collection form.
 Stock-taking and publication of newly received and updated commitments will take place up to 3 times a year.